adamtilson/adamtilson.github.io/lecture/lec-09/markdown.md

 ### Example: Exam Scheduling
 - Students are enrolled in multiple courses at once
-- Any two courses which a student would be expected to be enrolled in simultaneously must not have the same time schedule
+- Any two courses which a student could be expected to be enrolled in simultaneously must not have the same time schedule
 - e.g. We can model this problem using graph theory

 ---